stanleyqubit/MWSE/docs/readme.md

 	This will be on the same line as the line before this one on the renderd page.
 ```

+### Customizing Navigation

+To customize the navigation MkDocs Awesome Pages Plugin is used.
+Read [it's documentation](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin#features) for usage examples.

 ### Diagrams

 You can write diagrams using Mermaid.js annotation.
 Mermaid syntax is covered in detail in its [documentation](https://mermaid.js.org/syntax/flowchart.html).
 For quick editing, you can write your concept online [here](https://mermaid-js.github.io/mermaid-live-editor/).
 For an example of such a diagram you can look at [The hierarchy of NetImmerse Classes](source/references/other/ni-class-hierarchy.md#diagrammatic-representation).